 - Homeowners should have woodstoves and fireplaces serviced and cleaned yearly to ensure they are working properly.

-Smoke Gets in Your Lungs- Report documents health problems associated with OWB
+- Smoke Gets in Your Lungs.
+This is a report which documents health problems associated with OWB.

 - Outdoor Boilers - Wood Heat Organization, Inc. Info